 Then in the afternoons, join Tina for two and a half hours of work on the Nuts and Bolts of how to make proficiency-based instruction work in your classroom, including focused demonstrations in French.
 We will cover foundational skills and the nuts and bolts of lesson and unit planning, assessment, literacy, classroom management, and just enough theory to help you defend and support your proficiency-oriented classroom!
 Then, we will coach you through partner work to develop your skills in a supportive, guided coaching environment for an hour and a half.

 You will receive a 225-page Resource Manual in hard copy and as a PDF and editable Word file to give you the lesson plans, assessment resources, rubrics, and coaching guides to help launch your teaching practice into higher orbit this fall.
 Sample pages from the manual can be found by scrolling below.

 We will live, eat, and breathe proficiency-oriented teaching for a whole week!

 and have lots of fun!

-Lunch will be available to purchase for a minimal cost on-site, or bring your own.
+- Lunch will be available to purchase for $15 a day, or bring your own.
 Going off-campus for lunch is not encouraged, as we have a jam-packed schedule of learning experiences scheduled for your growth.